ZXL-Xinram/ComfyUI-AutoFlow/README.md

 # ComfyUI-AutoFlow

-A collection of utility nodes for ComfyUI focused on path processing and string operations.
+A collection of utility nodes for ComfyUI focused on path processing, string operations, and video processing.

 ## Features